kercre123/victor/tools/sdk/vector-sdk/docs/source/install-macos.rst

 You will be prompted for your robot's name, ip address and serial number.
 You will also be asked for your Anki login and password.

 .. note:: Running `configure.py` will automatically download the Vector robot certificate to your computer and store credentials to allow you to connect to Vector.
-These credentials will be stored under your home directory in folder `.anki-vector`.
+These credentials will be stored under your home directory in folder `.anki_vector`.

 .. warning:: These credentials give full access to your robot, including camera stream, audio stream and data.
 Do not share these credentials.